EdJoPaTo/mqttui/README.md

 Check the [Releases](https://github.com/EdJoPaTo/mqttui/releases).

 This includes binaries for Windows, Debian/Ubuntu, RPM based distros, and tarball archives.
+Note that the linux binaries are built for glibc based systems.
+You will need to compile from source for other libc systems like Alpine Linux.

 There are binaries for different CPU architectures: